vivitruong/CasaCloud/README.md

     }
     ```

-### Add an Image to a Spot based on the Spot's id
+### Add an Image to a List based on the List's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a list specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: List must belong to the current user
 * Request
-  * Method: ?
+  * Method: POST
-  * URL: ?
+  * URL: /api/listings/:listingId/addImage
   * Headers:
     * Content-Type: application/json
   * Body: